analogdevicesinc/ai8x-training/README.md

 There can be many reasons why the known-answer test (KAT) fails for a given network with an error message, or where the KAT does not complete.
 The following techniques may help in narrowing down where in the network or the YAML description of the network the error occurs:

-* For very short and small networks, disable the use of WFI instructions while waiting for completion of the CNN computations by using the command line option `--no-wfi`. *Explanation: In these cases, the network terminates more quickly than the time it takes between testing for completion and executing the WFI instruction, so the WFI instruction is never interrupted and the code may appear to hang.*
+* For very short and small networks, disable the use of WFI (wait for interrupt) instructions while waiting for completion of the CNN computations by using the command line option `--no-wfi`. *Explanation: In these cases, the network terminates more quickly than the time it takes between testing for completion and executing the WFI instruction, so the WFI instruction is never interrupted and the code may appear to hang.*

 * The `--no-wfi` option can also be useful when trying to debug code, since the debugger loses connection when the device enters sleep mode using `__WFI()`.